 3. Relieve Water Pressure

 A sagging bulge hanging from your ceiling is a sign that there’s water collecting in that spot.
 Although it might seem unwise to poke a hole in the area, do it.
-If you leave it, the water could cause serious damage to the ceiling.
+If you leave it, the water could spread and cause more serious damage to the ceiling.

 Plus, it could eventually erupt on its own and create a larger mess.
-Use a small tool to carefully puncture the area, and put a bucket underneath it to catch the water.
+Use a screwdriver to carefully puncture the lowest point of the bulge, and put a bucket underneath it to catch the water.
+Several punctures may be necessary, depending on the size of the leak.

-If for some reason you can’t get your leaking roofed fixed right away, a tarp is the next best option.
-When the roof is dry enough to climb on top, cover the hole with a tarp.
-Use one that’s at least six millimeters thick, and extends a minimum of four feet across the problem area.
+If for some reason you can’t get your leaking roof fixed right away, a tarp is the next best option.
+When the roof is safe enough to climb, cover the problem area with a tarp.
+Sometimes the problem areas are hard to find.
+If you are having trouble, try to determine the problem area based on where the leak is inside.
+Read our article: Roof Repair: 9 Common Issues and the Easiest Way to Fix Them.
+Use one that’s at least six millimeters thick, and extends a minimum of four feet across the problem area and up to the peak.
+If the peak is too far away, tuck under shingles to prevent water from going underneath the tarp.

 That way, it provides plenty of protection around the perimeter and ensures that the area is completely covered.